 On the Internet, "toon" is usually a short qualifier for any animated character done in a North American style.

-- In Yu-Gi-Oh!, Pegasus uses a card called "Toon World", which turns his monsters into toons.
+- In Yu-Gi-Oh!, American character Pegasus uses a card called "Toon World" which turns his monsters into toons.
 They also do this to other player's monsters, if Pegasus takes hold of them... which infuriates Kaiba when it happens to his Blue-Eyes White Dragon.

-- Made even worse in the anime and manga in that they can abuse Toon Physics to do things like contort to dodge attacks, or quite frankly do the impossible (such as a Barehanded Blade Block from an armless clamshell in Toon Mermaid's case in the anime).
+- Made even worse in the manga and anime in that they can abuse Toon Physics to do things like contort to dodge attacks, or quite frankly do the impossible (such as a Barehanded Blade Block from an armless clamshell in Toon Mermaid's case in the anime).